A-J-V/bayesian_card_grading_analysis/README.md

 </p>

 ### Performing the Inference
 The Bayesian inference for this project was performed using NumPyro.
 I used the Hamiltonian Monte Carlo algorithm to sample from the posterior distribution, and drew 2000 samples across 4 chains with a warmup of 1000.
 The full code to run the model is included in the linked repository, although I'm unfortunately unable to provide an unredacted list of the cards since I want them to remain undisclosed in case I choose to extend this study.
 The mathematical specification of the model is included as the end of this post for the interested reader.
-The results are shown below (Figure 1), indicating no divergences and an a Gelman-Rubin convergence diagnostic value of 1.0 for all parameters (this is good).
+The results are shown below (Figure 1), indicating no divergences and a Gelman-Rubin convergence diagnostic value of 1.0 for all parameters (this is good).

 <p align="center">
   <img src="https://github.com/A-J-V/pokemon_card_grading_analysis/assets/72227828/caa8e5f1-d6ff-40eb-8380-5fd36ae244bd" alt="Summary of Sampling from the Posterior"><br>